JRizzly/lendingClub/README.md

 ###Data Checkpoint
 We have collected the peer to peer lending data from LendingClub.com.
 While they do not offer an API, they do have logs of all pervious and ongoing loan data available for signed up “investors”.
 Overall, each year is amounts to roughly 30MB of collected data.
 There are over 120 collected criteria available for us to mine.
 After inspecting the data, we have decided to omit data from beyond 2011 so that we don’t inspect loans that have not had a chance to be repaid.
 Had we collected data from 2011, charge offs and defaults would have represented a higher weight in the overall collection.
+Please check our google group conversation at https://groups.google.com/forum/#!topic/csce470-spring2016/_PpSaNKXGe8 for a full description

-###How to compile
+###How to compile (Algorithm Checkpoint)

+To compile this code please download all of the files in this git hub.
+Then run the command python al